Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Among the general symptoms of a fairly wide range of diseases, there is an increase in lymph nodes in the lungs - pulmonary, basal bronchopulmonary, peribronchial or paratracheal.
-Since lymph nodes are an integral part of the body's immune system, their increase, revealed by radiography, CT or MRI of the lung, is one of the clinical signs of pathologies of infectious or oncological origin.
+Among the general symptoms of a fairly wide range of diseases, an increase in lymph nodes in the lungs is noted - pulmonary, hilar bronchopulmonary, peribronchial or paratracheal.
+Since the lymph nodes are an integral part of the body's immune system, their increase, detected by radiography, CT or MRI of the lungs, is one of the clinical signs of pathologies of infectious or oncological origin.

-Lymph node enlargement may be called lymphadenopathy, hyperplasia and even enlarged lymph node syndrome (in AIDS patients), but in any case the pathology has the same R59 code in accordance with ICD-10, and the subclass R includes symptoms and abnormalities, which are detected in patients during a medical examination.
+Enlarged lymph nodes can be called lymphadenopathy, hyperplasia, and even enlarged lymph node syndrome (in AIDS patients), but in any case, the pathology has the same code R59 in accordance with ICD-10, and subclass R includes symptoms and abnormalities that are detected in patients during a medical examination.

 Epidemiology

-To date, there is no precise statistics of the increase in lymph nodes in the lungs, as well as of lymphadenopathy of other localization.
-But the infection-related increase in palpable knots (BTE, submaxillary, cervical, etc.) in childhood, according to experts from the British Paediatric Association, range from 38-45%, and this is one of the most common clinical problems of pediatrics.
+To date, there are no exact statistics on cases of enlarged lymph nodes in the lungs, as well as lymphadenopathy in other locations.
+However, according to experts from the British Paediatric Association, the increase in palpable nodes (behind the ear, submandibular, cervical, etc.) in childhood associated with infections varies from 38-45%, and this is one of the most common clinical problems in pediatrics.

-According to the American Society of Clinical Oncology, the degree of malignant lymph node enlargement correlates with age, increasing from 17.5-20% in 18-35 year olds to 60% among older patients.
-And in children this is most often the result of leukemia, and in adolescents - Hodgkin's lymphoma.
+According to the American Society of Clinical Oncology, the degree of malignant enlargement of lymph nodes correlates with age, increasing from 17.5-20% in 18-35 year old patients to 60% among older patients.
+And in children, this is most often a consequence of leukemia, and in adolescents - Hodgkin's lymphoma.

-The proportion of benign reactive lymphadenopathy accounts for an average of 30% of cases, and an increase in lymph nodes with non-tumor diseases is 26%.
+Benign reactive lymphadenopathy accounts for an average of 30% of cases, while enlarged lymph nodes in non-neoplastic diseases account for 26%.

-The increase of localized in the lungs (intrapulmonary) nodes occurs in response to the main pathological process of the disease - due to their T and B lymphocytes, macrophages, dendrites, lymphatic follicles and other protective factors of lymphoid tissue.
+The enlargement of localized in the lungs (intrapulmonary) nodes occurs in response to the main pathological process of the disease – thanks to their T and B lymphocytes, macrophages, dendrites, lymphatic follicles and other protective factors of the lymphoid tissue.

-- pneumonia caused by staphylococci and beta-hemolytic streptococcus, as well as pneumococcal pneumonia;
+- pneumonia caused by staphylococci and beta-hemolytic streptococci, as well as pneumococcal pneumonia;

 - pulmonary tuberculosis (caused by Mycobacterium tuberculosis);

-- tuberculosis of lymph nodes (with pulmonary and extrapulmonary forms of tuberculosis);
+- tuberculosis of the lymph nodes (in pulmonary and extrapulmonary forms of tuberculosis);

-- fibrosis of the lungs with systemic lupus erythematosus or amyloidosis;
+- fibrotic pulmonary lesions in systemic lupus erythematosus or amyloidosis;

-- acute or chronic forms of bronchopulmonary mycoses caused by aerogenic infection of the respiratory organs with Histoplasma capsulatum fungi (histoplasmosis), mold fungus Aspergillus fumigatus (aspergillosis), yeast-like fungus Blastomyces dermatitidis (pulmonary blastomycosis);
+- acute or chronic forms of bronchopulmonary mycoses caused by airborne infection of the respiratory organs by the fungi Histoplasma capsulatum (histoplasmosis), the mold fungus Aspergillus fumigatus (aspergillosis), the yeast-like fungus Blastomyces dermatitidis (pulmonary blastomycosis);

 - exogenous allergic alveolitis (allergic pneumonitis);